MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/experiments/pelvic_mri/README.md

 # Example: ClinicalVariations_T2_CUBE_FemaleBrachy_Cube1_slice_045.npy
 ```

 The `category` and `case_folder` segments are parsed by `ROC_Curves_Calculations.py` to assign each slice to an anomaly category for stratified ROC analysis.
-The expected folder structure for the external cohorts is:
+The expected folder structure for the evlauation cohorts is:

 ```
 <cohort_root>/
 ├── ClinicalVariations/
 │   ├── Spacer/          *.nii.gz
-│   ├── MAVRIC_protes/   *.nii.gz
+│   ├── Hip_implants/   *.nii.gz
 │   └── ...
 └── SyntheticVariations/
     ├── Noise/           *.nii.gz